Amador County, California: Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.

 Cities by population and crime rates

 Education

+There is one school district in Amador County: Amador County Unified School District.

 Due to the low population of the area, there are few schools with small class sizes.
 In total for public schools, there are two high schools, two junior high schools, and six elementary schools.
 These numbers are in addition to two independent study schools, one charter school, and one continuing education school for adults.
 There are no colleges or universities within the county's borders.